0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 # Generator

-We generate 10 time steps for the random phased sine function.
+For each batch, generate 2 sine functions, each with 10 datapoints.
+The phase of the sine function is random.

 ```python
 import random